-On the other hand, when the pH is too high there’s lots of hydrogen ions swimming around in the solution.
+On the other hand, when the pH is too high there are lots of hydrogen ions swimming around in the solution.
 Their charge is too powerful for the roots to overcome.
-Minerals are drawn to the hydrogen instead and bind with it to form new compounds.
+Minerals are drawn to hydrogen instead and bind with it to form new compounds.

 In our hydro setup the hydrogen locks up the useful parts of the salts.
 It also actively tears at the roots, stealing away compounds already inside.
 If you’ve ever seen drain cleaner tear through a clog you have an idea how destructive an alkaline substance can be.